Cliffs Pavilion: Annual pantomime

 The Cliffs hosts an annual pantomime with a big name celebrity cast, including Nick Berry and Melvyn Hayes in 1988, Timmy Mallett, John Virgo and Anne Nolan in 1993, and Melinda Messenger, Jonathon Morris, Patrick Mower and Little and Large in 1997.
 In 2018, Diversity were the celebrity performers for the production of Aladdin and won the Best speciality/double act at the 2019 Great British Pantomime Awards.
 Rylan Clark starred in the 2024 production of Jack and the Beanstalk, and was nominated for Best Newcomer at The Pantomime Awards 2025.
-Rylan was confirmed as returning in the 2025 panto Cinderella.
+Rylan returned in the 2025 panto Cinderella.
 Pantomimes since 1983 have included: